 Today, members of the Institute are kept up to date with both industry and Institute via the in-house magazine textiles.
 The magazine covers all aspects of textile news and in-depth articles encompassing all areas of the supply chain, from fibre production through knit, weave and nonwovens, to fashion, architecture, footwear, medical and automotive products to highlight just a few.
 The magazine is published 3 times a year.

-The Library, since 1982 known as the Lord Barnby Foundation Library, has always been a focal point in the Institute’s activities: for not only does it contain an extensive and useful collection of textile literature, but is also a centre for dealing with technical enquiries.
+The Library, known since 1982 as the Lord Barnby Foundation Library, has always been a focal point in the Institute’s activities: for not only does it contain an extensive and useful collection of textile literature, but is also a centre for dealing with technical enquiries.
 Over the years the collection has grown considerably, often through gifts from members, but fitting accommodation was not available until a generous donation from the Lord Barnby Foundation made it possible to house the collection appropriately.

 The Textile Institute set out to provide networking opportunities for members and industry alike through its events.
 TI local, national and international events aimed to stimulate new business ideas and provide opportunities to raise the profile of both individuals and organisations.
 In addition, they provide information on general trends throughout the industry and an enhanced knowledge of different cultures and nationalities.
 Textile Institute events have evolved and today through this networking and dissemination of events the Institute has a full programme of events.